matloff/fasteR/README.md

 >
 > Write code to sort the **Nile** data from largest value to smallest,
 > rather than vice versa.
 >
+> By default, calling **hist()** will display that graph, but we can
+> suppress display, by setting one of its arguments.
+If we wish to save
+> the return value of this function, we may wish to suppress the
+> display.
+Check the online help to determine which argument does this,
+> and verify that it works, i.e. it does suppress display.
+>
 > Look up the **order** function ('?order'), and try it out on the
 > **Nile** data, and do a check that it is working as you expect.